60 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are on medication-assisted treatments like buprenorphine, naltrexone, or methadone.

-What data supports the effectiveness of the treatment Inter-semispinalis Plane Block for postoperative pain?
+What prior data suggests that the Inter-semispinalis Plane Block is safe for postoperative pain management?

 EN